 Activated Sludge Process

-The process of method of bringing about intimate contact between air and a liquid.
+The process of bringing about intimate contact between air and a liquid.

 A chamber for injecting air into water.